$\beta$-SGP: Scaled Gradient Projection with $\beta$-divergence for astronomical image restoration: EXPERIMENTS AND RESULTS

-We demonstrate the FC-SGP algorithm via a few experiments, leverage several metrics to quantify the restoration quality, and compare it with the Richardson-Lucy (RL) and Scaled Gradient Projection (SGP) deconvolution algorithms.
+We demonstrate the capabilities of the SGP algorithm and leverage statistical metrics to compare SGP and $\beta$-SGP.
 All experiments were conducted using Python 3.8.10 on a computer equipped with Intel(R) Core(TM) i3-1005G1 CPU processor at 1.20 GHz.

-Here, we show restoration results on a set of 22-star cut-outs, each of size $30 \times 30$, extracted randomly from different images.
-This allows us to test FC-SGP under varying conditions and star shapes.
-Moreover, we only focus on the subset of images (trailed or distorted) as described in Section~\ref{sec:psfQuantification}.
-For this experiment, we used star coordinates obtained from the \texttt{sfind} code of DIAPL and only selected stars that are a 3-$\sigma$ level above the background.
-We focused on the cluster's outskirts for extraction to prevent source blending in the extracted cut-outs.
-We use the PSF model for that subframe where the star is located.
-However, before applying FC-SGP, we center the PSF matrix using \texttt{scikit-learn}'s \texttt{KernelCenterer} class to prevent centroid shifts in the restored image.